j-nystrom/ecosystem-impact-factors/README.md

 conda create --name <env_name> python=3.12
 conda activate <env_name>
 ```

+If you are using VSCode or another IDE, check that the correct Python interpreter is used.
+In VSCode, Open Command Palette (Cmd+Shift+P), search for "Python: Select Interpreter", and select the virtual environment you just created.

 To install all dependencies, run this from the root of the project: